PriTexX/taiga-auth-plugin-test/README.md

 - Furthermore, it fetches the apt package lists, installs Git and removes the lists again (to save some space)
 - It then installs this plugin directly from GitHub
 - Afterwards, Git is removed from the image because it isn't needed in production.

+### taiga-front

+You have to create a custom `conf.json` and mount it into the container.
+To do so, you have to edit the `docker-compose.yml` file.